 The ones I’ve seen have not been around so much the actual trade transaction itself, it’s more about these companies accepting cash.
 Ultimately it comes from narcotics trafficking.

 Q: Is TBML not scrutinized as part of transaction monitoring?
-In terms of an alert investigations process.
+In terms of the process of an alert investigation.

 A: Well, no because of the fact that it’s still as if you remember all the red flags we went over.
 A large number of those red flags all relate to documents, and that data is not digitized.
 So it’s just the documents and the trade finances analyst that’s looking at the documents and making sure that everything on that letter of credit matches up with the documents that they have.

-Now, the letters of credit themselves, especially if they are coming through SWIFT, which most of them are for foreign exports, our OFAC monitoring system did screen every word in every SWIFT message, including letters of credit.
+Now, the letters of credit themselves, especially if they are coming through SWIFT, which most of them are for foreign exports, our OFAC monitoring system screens every word in every SWIFT message, including letters of credit.
 So we looked for things like any sanctioned vessel names or sanction parties.

 What the AML monitoring systems are looking at, are the monetary transactions.
 And what these red flags for TBML are showing is in the underlying documents.
 So until we have a fully digital process for this, that an AML monitoring system could look at and compare, then it’s just not going to show up.
 So we have to really look at the suspicious payment activity instead.